An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

-We view $A$ and $A^\prime$-terms as the incident waves and $B$ and $B^\prime$-terms as the reflection ones.
-Due to the different behaviors of their imaginary parts, in the case of $L \gg \lambda_s$, the reflection channels can be dropped if the inter-particle distance exceeds $\lambda_s$.
+We view $A$, $A^\prime$-terms as the incident waves and $B$, $B^\prime$-terms as the reflected waves.
+Since the imaginary parts of their momenta behave differently, in the case of $L \gg \lambda_s$, the reflected waves can be dropped if the inter-particle distance exceeds $\lambda_s$.
 Then the wavefunction is simplified to the product of plane-waves and a Jastrow factor,